 - Check the bowl to see if there is food coloring in the bowl.
 If so, you have a leaky toilet!

 All is not lost!
 Often, toilet leaks can be fixed simply by replacing the flapper valve located in the toilet tank.
 Flapper valves can be purchased at most home improvement stores here in Corona.

-The City of Corona Department of Water and Power offers each of our customers free outdoor landscape check-ups.
+The City of Corona Department of Water and Power offers customers who are out of budget a free outdoor landscape check-up.